-Upon receipt of a family's notification that it wishes to move, COC will determine whether the move is approvable in accordance with the regulations and policies set forth in sections 10-I.A and 10-I.B.
-COC will notify the family either orally or in writing of its determination within 10 business days following receipt of the family's notification.
+Upon receipt of a family's notification that it wishes to move, COCthe PHA will determine whether the move is approvable in accordance with the regulations and policies set forth in sections 10-I.A and 10-I.B.
+The PHA will notify the family in writing of its determination within 10 business days following receipt of the family's notification.